Now Hiring! *SIGN ON BONUS OFFERED

 ESSENTIAL FUNCTIONS:

-• Ability to create, implement and adapt developmentally based curriculum for students of varied learning styles and developmental levels.
+• Ability to create, implement and adapt developmentally based curriculum for students of varied ages, learning styles and developmental levels.

 • Conduct the classroom according to DIR® and developmental language model methodology practices.